-The contenders: HI-Temp, Rogue HG, Fringesport OFW, Pendlay Econs V2, and Vulcan Strength bumper plates.
+The contenders: HI-Temp, Rogue HG 2.0, Fringesport OFW, American Barbell, and Vulcan Strength bumper plates.

 In an effort to keep the black bumper plate section of this article even remotely easy to read, brands not offered in sets, redundant brands with higher prices, and brands already known to be poor quality have been left out or even omitted from this post.
 For example, all Troy VTX bumpers have been removed from this guide due to quality complaints (cracking, slick rubber, and insert separation.)

 Weight sets: I’ve priced out the following sets: 160 lbs (pairs of 10’s, 25’s, and 45’s), 260 lbs (pairs of 10’s, 15’s, 25’s, 35’s, and 45’s), and the 350’ish range (included plates vary slightly in this range).
 There are many other sets of varying weights available, but these three were the most common and therefore easiest to compare.
 This should be more than enough to give you a solid idea of how each brand is priced.

 The specifications: In this category, these brands are all very similar; some are even made in the same factory.
 All of these plates are the standard 450 mm diameter plates with 50 mm steel inserts (no brass).
 The width of each size can vary slightly by brand.
 The unique bumper plates in the bunch are the HI-Temps, but the Vulcan and OFW plates do have an innovative insert assembly that increases the life of the plates.
 I summarize each brand briefly below.

 The HI-Temps are significantly thicker and more resilient than other brands, but they produce a lot more bounce.
 These are great plates, and they are practically indestructible.
-They are also the only brand in this category that is manufactured in the USA (in case that matters to you) and that is reflected in the slightly higher cost.
+They are also one of the only brands of black bumpers that are made in the USA (in case that matters to you), and that is reflected in the slightly higher cost.
 Their only drawback is that they do not mix well with non-HI-Temps, as their diameter isn’t a true 450 mm (don’t drop a bar loaded with different diameter plates.)